 Whittaker failed to lodge the income tax returns as ordered by Magistrate Priestly and the CDPP commenced breach proceedings against him.
 Following a hearing in April 2017, Magistrate Brassington of the Magistrates Court at Cairns found that the breach was proven.
 After the conclusion of the hearing but prior to the Magistrate handing down her decision, Whittaker lodged all of the outstanding returns.

-As a result, the recognisance was revoked and Ms Whittaker was sentenced to 3 months’ imprisonment for each offence, to be served by way of an intensive corrections order (ICO).
+As a result of the breach, Magistrate Brassington ordered that the original recognizance imposed be revoked and re-sentenced Whittaker to 3 months imprisonment for each offence, to be served by way of an intensive corrections order.
 Whittaker appealed against the finding that the breach had been proven, arguing that he was never required to lodge a tax return as he was not a tax payer.

 In dismissing the appeal in September 2017, Judge Morzone DCJ QC said Whittaker’s grounds of appeal were “misconceived and doomed to fail”.
 His Honour also remarked that his “contentions and arguments [were] devoid of merit.”
 Whittaker failed to demonstrate any meritorious grounds for the District Court to interfere with the decision of Magistrate Brassington.
 Her Honour’s decision was confirmed and the appeal was dismissed.
 Whittaker has not lodged a further appeal.